-My name is Grace and I am 29 years old.
-My husband Finn had a stroke when he was 43 and has been left with significant aphasia.
+My name is Grace and my husband Finn had a stroke when he was 43 years old.
+He has been left with significant aphasia and some mild right sided weakness.
 He struggles to express himself using words – both verbal and written – but also struggles to understand what others are trying to say to him.
 As you can imagine the last 18 months have been a mix of highs and lows and I wanted to share our experience to both raise awareness of stroke in younger people and help those who might be going through the same thing.
 I know that for a long time all I wanted was to know that someone understood the way I felt.
 So, whatever brought you to this blog, thank you for taking the time to read.
 If there is anything you want to know about us or the stroke please get in touch!

 More about us……